nasa/cumulus-docs/docs/deployment.md

     $ npm run watch

-For non-node lambdas not included in cumulus repo, upload .zip to s3 and modify lambdas.yml as previously shown.
+For non-node lambdas not included in Cumulus repo, upload .zip to s3 and modify lambdas.yml as previously shown.

 ### Deploy a Lambda

 For new lambdas, update `<daac>-deploy/lambdas.yml` by adding a new entry.
-E.g.: node.js sample for '../cumulus/cumulus/tasks/sample-lambda' in the cumulus repo):
+E.g.: node.js sample for '../cumulus/cumulus/tasks/sample-lambda' in the Cumulus repo):

     - name: <LambdaName>                                       # eg:  LambdaSample (does not need to conform to dirname)
       handler: <dir>.<function>                                # eg:  sample-lambda.handler (assuming file has module.exports.handler = <someFunc>)